KorayErkan/tw-portfolio/installation-guide/installation-guide.md

 ### Hardware

-For an average team of 20-15 developers, the system requires at least 5 x 2.5GHz quadcore 7i processors, 64GB of RAM, and 1TB of disk space.
+For an average team of 25 developers, the system requires at least 5 x 2.5GHz quadcore 7i processors, 64GB of RAM, and 1TB of disk space.

 Also, a 100Base-TX Ethernet network connection is recommended for effective use.

 ### Dependencies

-The installer checks the presence of the following components:
+The installer checks the presence of the following components, and in case any of them is not in place it terminates the installation process:

 * Microsoft Visual C++ Redistributable: this is required for the MSVC libraries
-* An ANSI SQL compliant server (such as PostgreSQL 14.5 and above, Microsoft SQL Server 2018 and above, Oracle DBMS 2016 and above, etc.): the system keeps significant amounts of data in a relational database
+* An ANSI SQL compliant database server (such as PostgreSQL 14.5 and above, Microsoft SQL Server 2018 and above, Oracle DBMS 2016 and above, etc.): the system keeps significant amounts of data in a relational database
-* Microsoft .NET Framework 5 or higher
+* Microsoft .NET Framework 5 or higher: the system was developed with .NET and the runtime requires the presence of certain libraries
-* Microsoft IIS 11.4 or higher
+* Microsoft IIS 11.4 or higher: the system requires an internet connection for managing cloud storage and connecting to our servers for patches and updates

 The system locale is *en-us* by default but can be set to any locale.